 6. End With a CTA

-Not all content needs to lead to a sale, but there should be some action you implore your readers to take.
+If there is anything you should always incorporate in your content workflow, it is ending your content with relevant CTA.
 Whether it’s just a note to reach out or a link to your demo, a CTA provides clear instruction that makes it more likely people will follow through.
 It also gives you a conversion metric to evaluate your content performance against.

 It’s always important for your CTA to be clear and straightforward.
 You want to take the guesswork out of next steps so you can increase the chances of more conversions.
 Also, think about the buyer’s journey and what CTA makes the most sense on what pages.